Racing on Highways

 - whether a crash occurred or anyone was injured.

-Definitions of Racing and Drag Racing
+Florida’s Definitions for Racing and Drag Racing

 According to the National Hot Rod Association, the term “drag race” is defined as an acceleration contest from a standing start between two vehicles over a measured distance.
 As provided in Section 316.191(1)(c), F.S., the term “race” means the use of one or more motor vehicles: